dropfred/esp-rfid-playing-cards/README.md

 - Build the actual device using a "naked" ESP chip instead of a DevKit, and a battery instead of an USB wall charger.
 - Test consumption and heat.
 According to my super cheap USB current meter, it is about 100 mW, so heat shouldn't be such an issue.
-- Results are currently sent to a smartphone using Bluetooth and a Bluetooth scanner application, for development purpose only.
-In my opinion, using a smartphone in a magic trick context is suspicious, so I don't plan to develop an application for that device.
+- In my opinion, using a smartphone in a magic trick context is suspicious, so I don't plan to develop a mobile application for that device.
 Instead, I'm thinking of a "magical" revelation device, or a very small device that can be easily palmed or hidden.
-Depending of the design, a smartwatch may be an option, but I'm not very interested by this kind of device.
+Depending of the design, a smartwatch may be an option.